10m+

 Why is research and comparison important?

-A really good agent is more likely to achieve your full asking price, which as our example below shows, will probably save you more money in the end than a slightly poorer performing agent who charges a lower fee.
+A good agent is more likely to achieve your full asking price, which, as our example below shows, will probably be more beneficial than a slightly poorer performing agent who charges a lower fee.

-So naturally it’s a good idea to find the best performing estate agents in your area, and you can do this using online comparison tools such as Best Estate Agent Finder
+So naturally, it’s a good idea to find the best-performing estate agents in your area.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Should you go for online or High Street?
+Should you go online or on the High Street?

 The main reason people decide to use an online estate agent is cost.

-Try using online estate agent comparison tools, like the Homeowners Alliance tool or Comparethemarket.
+Try using online estate agent comparison tools, like the Homeowners Alliance tool mentioned above.

 How do you negotiate a good deal on estate agent fees?

-Haggling might not come naturally, but it can save you a lot of money.
-Sellers are in relatively short supply currently, so estate agents will be keen to get your property on their books.
+Haggling might not come naturally, but it can save you money and estate agents may be keen to get your property on their books.

-Aim for a fee of about 1.2 per cent (including VAT), or less if you have a high value property.
+Aim for a fee of about 1.2% (including VAT) or less if you have a high-value property.

-You’ll probably find that smaller estate agents are more flexible and willing to negotiate, because larger chains tend to be driven by nationwide corporate policies, which allow less wiggle room.
+You’ll probably find that smaller estate agents are more flexible and willing to negotiate as larger chains tend to be driven by nationwide corporate policies, which allow less wiggle room.

 How about hidden costs?